Grove Collaborative

 Well, if you’re expecting the sound of a ricocheting tennis ball or other type of plastic dryer ball as it bangs and tumbles inside your dryer, you’ll be pleasantly surprised by how quiet reusable wool dryer balls are.

 To further dampen their sound, you can layer the balls in between your laundry rather than just adding them before or after you load the dryer.
-The layering technique should muffle the sound a bit more.
+The layering technique should muffle the sound more.

 How to clean wool dryer balls